steidani/ConTrack/README.rst

 		      overlap=0.5,
 		      persistence=5,
 		      twosided=True)
    # output: variable 'flag'.
-437 blocking systems tracked.
+440 blocking systems tracked.
 Each blocking system is identified by a unique flag/ID.
    block
    # Out[]:	Xarray dataset with 2707 time steps.
    #	     	Available fields: z, z_height, anom, flag

+   # Hint: In case you want to use a more objective threshold, e.g., the 90th percentile of the Z500 anomaly winter distribution over 50°-80°N, do:
+   # threhold = block['anom'].sel(latitude=slice(80, 50)).quantile([0.90], dim='time').mean() # 177gmp

    # save to disk
    block['flag'].to_netcdf('data/flag.nc')